abstract-theory/django-ip-shield/README.rst

     filtFunc = lambda request: request.GET.get('event') == '1'
     @filt_req(eventName, blockTime, findTime, maxAllowed, filtFunc)

 The above example would block all requests which had the URL get variable equal to '1'.
-For example if a given url where routed to our view function, then the url below would be counted as an event,
+For example if a given url where routed to our view function, then the url below would be counted as an event.

 .. code-block:: sh